-These problems are especially acute in the open-ended tasks for which people increasingly rely on LMs \cite{10.1145/3626772.3657914}, which range from scientific discovery \cite{zhang2025exploring}, to mental health support \cite{Ma2023UnderstandingTB}, to agentic AI \cite{acharya2025agentic}.
-In these cases, they must judge the LM's accuracy on open-ended behavior from sparse feedback.
+These problems are especially acute in LM-supported open-ended tasks \cite{10.1145/3626772.3657914}, which include scientific discovery \cite{zhang2025exploring}, mental health support \cite{Ma2023UnderstandingTB}, and agentic AI \cite{acharya2025agentic}.
+In these tasks, the user must judge the LM's accuracy on open-ended behavior from sparse feedback.
 To better surface LLM variability and support distributional sensemaking, Gero et al.~\cite{10.1145/3613904.3642139} argue for ``mesoscale'' inspection (tens to hundreds of outputs to a single prompt).
 We build on that motivation with a complementary visualization approach.
-We conduct a formative study (Section~\ref{sec:formative}) with researchers using LMs ($N{=}13$), focusing on how they reason about distributions over text: when stochasticity matters, what concepts they use (central tendency, spread, modes, outliers), and where workflows break down.
-Participants described LMs as infrastructural material, ``filling the gaps'' (P5) where custom models or crowdwork would be impractical, but lacked tools to reason about the underlying distribution.
-Text has no agreed-upon units of variation, and single-output interfaces hide this structure entirely.
+We conduct a formative study (\S\ref{sec:formative}) with researchers using LMs ($N{=}13$), focusing on how they reason about distributions over text.
+We investigate when stochasticity matters, what concepts they use (central tendency, spread, modes, outliers), and where workflows break down.
+Participants described LMs as infrastructural material, ``filling the gaps'' (P5) where custom models or crowdwork would be impractical, yet they lack tools to reason about the underlying distribution.
+Single-output interfaces hide this distribution, but building a tool is challenging because text has no agreed-upon units of variation.